boringking/qyaml/README.md

       Creates a standard YAML list.
     * QPoint, QPointF, QRect, QRectF, QSize & QSizeF Creates a standard YAML map of values.
+    * QPixmap saved as a PNG file in a QByteArray, basically a YAML::Binary object.
+    * QImage saved as a PNG pixmap.
+      If you want a different form such as BMP then the Qt suggested method is to create a QBuffer from the QImage then save that.
+      The system below should work for any Qt supported format.
+      ```cpp
+        // To write to the YAML file.
+        YAML::Emitter emitter;

+        QPixmap pixmap = QPixmap::fromImage(img);
+        QByteArray array;
+        QBuffer buffer(&array);
+        buffer.open(QIODevice::WriteOnly);
+        pixmap.save(&buffer, "BMP");

+        // You could alternatively save the QByteArray which is what I do internally.
+        emitter << buffer;

+        // To read from the YAML file.
+        QBuffer array = image_node.as<QBuffer>();
+        QImage img;
+        img.loadFromData(array.buffer(), "BMP");
+      ```

 Emitter << operator has been overloaded for all of these classes so
 ```cpp